AnamKhalid09/Olympic-games/README.md

 According to nbc sports, United States of America has always been on the top and have won maximum medals in the history of Olympic games.
 Then Russia, Germany, Great Britain and France are among the top performers in the descending order.
 (See Reference 1)

-We decided to conduct our own analysis and to test some of the measurable factors contributing to the success of a countrys' performance in Olympic games.
-Does GDP or/and population of a country contributes to their success in the Olympic games?
-Let's find out!
+I decided to conduct my own analysis and to test some of the measurable factors contributing to the success of a countrys' performance in Olympic games.
+The idea of population and GDP came into my mind from online research.
+A questionnaire, given to 2100 US Olympians who competed in Olympic games from 1984 to 1998, resulted into top 10 success and failures faced by the Olympians (See Reference 4).
+Most of the factors pointed towards the financial hardships.
+The idea of population came from the idea of man power.

+Let's test my hypothesis whether GDP or/and population of a country contributes to their success in the Olympic games?

 ### Getting Started